- Vevey, Switzerland

 Nestle Assessment Centre

-Group Exercise – These exercises will vary, but the general skills that the assessors are looking for is a good balance between teamwork and leadership skills.
+These exercises will vary, but the general skills that the assessors are looking for is a good balance between teamwork and leadership skills.
 You might want everyone in the room to see your great leadership skills, but approach the group exercise rather as a test of your collaborative and teamwork abilities than a show of a directorship.
 Most likely you will have a brief to read and discuss possible solutions with a group and then present a conclusion to the assessors.
 It is important to stick to your guns if you are convinced about your answers.

-Interview – this will be a standard motivational and strengths-based interview.
+This will be a standard motivational and strengths-based interview.
 You are expected to give full answers with specific examples of your achievements, as well as show that you understand well what your role will be about, and what working at Nestlé means.
 Remember to show some enthusiasm and passion!

-Presentation – a topic of your presentation will be provided ahead of the Assessment Centre.
+A topic of your presentation will be provided ahead of the Assessment Centre.
 This is a knowledge-based exercise, so make sure you will research your topic thoroughly.
 If you are not a born speaker and feel like you could use a little bit more advice, you can check the Assessment Centre Guide, for more useful tips.